 - In a mixing bowl, make your marinade.
 Whisk together the olive oil, apple cider vinegar, soy sauce, Worcestershire sauce, rosemary, garlic powder, black pepper, and onion powder until well incorporated.

 - Place the venison loin in a large zip-top bag and pour the marinade over the meat.

 - Seal the bag, transfer it to the refrigerator, and marinate for a minimum of 3 hours, or overnight.

-- When you’re ready to cook the venison, remove the meat from the marinade bag and season it all over with salt.
+- When you’re ready to cook the venison, remove the meat from the marinade bag and season it with salt and pepper.
 Let the venison rest at room temperature for 30 minutes before smoking it.